ZurichNLP/rumlem/README.md

 # Basic Lemmatizer for Romansh Varieties <span style="color:gray">(Beta)</span>
 This Python package presents a basic dictionary-based lemmatizer for the Romansh language.
-Provided a Romansh text, the lemmatizer looks up each word in the [Pledari Grond](https://pledarigrond.ch/) dictionaries for the five standard Romansh idioms: Sursilvan, Sutsilvan, Surmiran, Puter, and Vallader, as well as the dictionary for Rumantsch Grischun.
+Provided a Romansh text, the lemmatizer splits it into words and looks up each word in the [Pledari Grond](https://pledarigrond.ch/) dictionaries for the five standard Romansh idioms: Sursilvan, Sutsilvan, Surmiran, Puter, and Vallader, as well as the dictionary for Rumantsch Grischun.

 For example, if a Romansh text contains the word _lavuraiva_, the lemmatizer traces the word back to the Vallader and Puter dictionaries: